Chris Leben: Ultimate Fighting Championship

 On April 9, 2005, Leben fought Jason Thacker on the undercard of the live finale of The Ultimate Fighter 1.
 Thacker was not amused when he watched the show and found out Leben had used his bed as a urinal.
 Speaking with Dana White, Thacker demanded a match against Leben at the finale.
 The match was set up, and Leben won 95 seconds into the first round after referee stoppage due to strikes.
 Afterward, Leben apologized to Thacker for urinating on his bed, saying he had since given up drinking because of that sort of incident.

 After the show, Leben moved to Seattle, Washington, to train with AMC Pankration.
 He has competed in several UFC events since the show and is the only person to have fought in the first six Ultimate Fight Night events, during which he earned a string of victories: a split decision win over future TUF 4 finalist Patrick Côté, an armbar submission against Edwin Dewees, a first-round TKO over Jorge Rivera, and a unanimous decision over Luigi Fioravanti.
 Leben was defeated by Anderson Silva at UFC Ultimate Fight Night 5 on June 28, 2006, by KO 49 seconds into the first round, but returned at UFC Fight Night 6 on August 17, 2006, where he defeated Jorge Santiago by knockout 35 seconds into the second round.
 He is the only fighter to fight at every event under the "Fight Night" banner.
+This fight earned him a Knockout of the Night award.

 Leben then lost at UFC 66 to longtime UFC veteran Jason MacDonald via technical submission due to a modified guillotine choke with less than a minute remaining in the second round.

 Leben then lost to Kalib Starnes by a very close unanimous decision at UFC 71 on May 26, 2007.
-The bout won Fight of the Night honors.
+This fight earned him a $40,000 Fight of the Night award.

 It was reported that Leben was offered a main event fight against Mike Swick at UFC Fight Night 11, but turned down the fight for unknown reasons; it was later revealed on the Ultimate Fighter Season 1 reunion show by UFC President Dana White's call to matchmaker Joe Silva that Leben's camp turned down the fight and that Leben himself had no prior knowledge of the fight offer.
 Leben instead took on Terry Martin on the same UFC Fight Night 11 card.
 Even after being rocked with multiple punches by Martin, a half-dazed Leben defeated Martin by knockout at 3:56 of the third round.
+This fight earned him another Knockout of the Night award.

-At UFC 82, he knocked out Italian Alessio Sakara in the first round, winning the Knockout of the Night award.
+At UFC 82, he knocked out Italian Alessio Sakara in the first round, winning another Knockout of the Night award.